 Discrimination and Dispute Complaint Review Committee (DDRC)

-The Washington College Discrimination and Dispute Complaint Review Committee (DDRC) is used when the subject of a complaint is an employee or third party.
-The DDRC will consist of faculty, staff, and students trained to review matters involving discrimination and harassment.
-A hearing panel will consist of three members of the DDRC and is facilitated by the Director of Human Resources (or designee).
-Hearings where there is a student Complainant will include at least one student on the hearing panel.
-Hearings where there is a staff Complainant will include only staff on the hearing panel.
+The Washington College Discrimination Dispute Resolution Committee (DDRC) is used when the subject of a complaint is an employee or third party.
+The DDRC will consist of faculty and staff trained to review matters involving discrimination and harassment.
+A hearing panel will consist of three members of the DDRC and is facilitated by the Director of Human Resources (or designee) for complaints against staff members or the Provost (or designee) for complaints against faculty members.
+Hearings where there is a staff Respondent will include only staff on the hearing panel.
+Hearings where there is a faculty Respondent will include only faculty on the hearing panel.
 Within 15 days after the hearing, the panel will issue a written decision that includes a review of the information relevant to the case and sanctions assigned if it is found to be “more likely than not” that the subject of the Complaint violated College policy.
 The DDRC will continue to function whenever the College is open even if classes are not in session.

 Records of complaint investigation and any corrective action will be entrusted to the Title IX Coordinator or ADA/Section 504 Coordinator and will be maintained in an electronic system accessible throughout the College on a confidential basis consistent with the College’s legal requirements and appropriate legal requests for said documents.

 The Complainant or Respondent may appeal decisions of the DDRC or Honor Board by submitting a written appeal request within five business days of receiving written notification of the outcome of the hearing.
 Appeal forms can be downloaded from the following website [http://www.washcoll.edu/title- ix/].
 Only appeals that are based on one or more of the following grounds will be considered for review: